ippontech/blog-usa/posts/innovative-snowflake-features.md

 [^2] When defining a multi-column clustering key, the order of the columns matters.
 Snowflake recommends ordering columns from lowest to highest cardinality.
 In addition, when using a particularly high cardinality column, it is recommended to define the clustering key as an expression on that column in order to reduce the number of distinct values.

 [^3] Snowflake does not currently support fixed-size arrays or arrays of elements of a specific non-VARIANT type.

+[^4] XML is supported but is currently on public preview (meaning support for XML parsing and storage is functional, just not released fully into Production).